Blog

 What is Epilepsy?

-With the correct safety plan and measures in place there is no reason why a person with epilepsy cannot live alone.
-According to the Epilepsy Foundation, one out of five people living with epilepsy lives alone.
-This is encouraging news for people who want to live independently.
-Even if there is a risk of seizure, you can build a daily routine on your terms.
+With a proper safety plan and precautions in place, there is no reason why a person with epilepsy cannot live independently.
+According to the Epilepsy Foundation, one in five individuals with epilepsy lives on their own.
+This statistic is uplifting for those seeking to live self-sufficiently.
+Even with the risk of seizures, it is possible to establish a daily routine that suits your needs.

 There are several steps you can take to make sure your home is safe and secure should you or your loved one experience a seizure.